Multi-Objective Trust-Region Filter Method for Nonlinear Constraints using Inexact Gradients: Introduction

 with $A(\vx) := \{{\ell} \in \{1,\ldots ,\gDim\}: g_{\ell}(\vx) = 0 \}$, to obtain a linear problem, that also indicates criticality for~\eqref{eqn:mop_nonlin}.
-By requiring constraint qualifications one can also derive KKT conditions which are then an equivalent way to define Pareto-criticality~\cite{hillermeier}.
-In our algorithm, however, we have slightly different direction sets to work with.
-Namely, at the iterate $\vxk$ (which does not have to be feasible) we use an approximation of the linearized feasible set
+Under constraint qualifications one can also derive KKT conditions which then provide an equivalent definition of Pareto-criticality~\cite{hillermeier}.
+In our algorithm, however, we do not use the set $L$.
+Instead, at the iterate $\vxk$ (which does not have to be feasible) we use an approximation of the linearized feasible set,

 where $\DH(\vxk)$ and $\DG(\vxk)$ denote the \emph{full} Jacobian matrices of the constraints $\vh$ and $\vg$, respectively.
-The set $\linFeas(\vxk) - \vxk$ is not necessarily a cone, but for feasible $\vxk$, it is a subset of $L(\vxk)$ and intuitively it should not matter which of the sets is used near critical points.
+The set $\linFeas(\vxk) - \vxk$ is not necessarily a cone, but for feasible $\vxk$, it is a subset of $L(\vxk)$, and intuitively it should not matter which of the sets is used near critical points.
 Indeed, we have the following theorem: